constbar/inception/README.md

 to check mysql:

-enter to mysql container and check existing users.
+enter to mysql container to see existing users.
 ```
 docker exec -it mariadb sh
 mysql -h mariadb -u constbar -p